 Conviva Acquired Delmondo in November of 2018 and has become Conviva Social Insights.

-Snapchat debuted Lenses in September 2015 as a set of filters that would respond to a user’s facial movements, adding sounds and interactive motion effects to video selfies.
-Since then, it has been reported that as many as 30 million snaps each day are decorated with lenses.
-Many of these include sponsored lenses, which are one of the most premium types of ads available from Snapchat, enabling advertisers to build branded experiences they can share with their friends.
+There are as many as 210 million snaps each day decorated using the lens feature (Snapchat 2020).
+Many of these include sponsored lenses, one of the most premium types of ads available from Snapchat.
+They are sponsored, enabling advertisers to build branded experiences they can share with their friends.

-To date, Snapchat has run more than 100 sponsored lenses, with lots of brands buying them up, and it seems like every day we’re being asked by clients for great examples of sponsored filters.
-So today we have created a list of the top 10 sponsored lenses in the first few years.
+Snapchat ran more than 100 sponsored lenses in its first year, with lots of brands buying them up.
+It seems like we’re being asked by clients regularly here at Conviva for examples of sponsored lenses.
+So today, we have created a list of the top 10 sponsored lenses in the first few years.
 There are still perfect lenses!

 The Peanuts Movie was the first brand to sponsor a Snapchat Lens.
-It was undoubtably trying to copy the viral success of the rainbow throw up lens as the Peanuts Movie theme song played while an endless stream of candy corn poured out of the user’s mouth.
-While certainly not our favorite lens, the very first sponsored lens of all time deserves a place on this list for being the ultimate brand icebreaker.
+It was undoubtedly trying to copy the viral success of the rainbow throw-up lens as the Peanuts Movie theme song played.
+At the same time, an endless stream of candy corn poured out of the user’s mouth.
+While indeed not our favorite lens, the very first sponsored lens of all time deserves a place on this list for being the ultimate brand icebreaker.

-Apple’s Beats, like Peanuts, is on the list for the being one of the firsts to run a Sponsored Lens.
-In this case, the first consumer brand to purchase a Snapchat lens.
-When people used the filter they saw Beats headphones appear on their head and Drake’s “Big Rings” song would begin to play in the background.
-The Lens appeared right before Black Friday in 2015 an effort to spur sales for the product.
+Like Peanuts, Apple’s Beats is on the list for being one of the first to run a sponsored lens.
+In this case, the first tech company to purchase a Snapchat lens.
+When people used the filter, they saw Beats headphones appear on their heads, and Drake’s “Big Rings” song would begin to play in the background.
+The lens appeared right before Black Friday in 2015, an effort to spur sales for the product.

 Hailed as the first beauty brand to run a Snapchat lens, L’Oreal allowed people to see what they would look like while wearing makeup.
 After taking a selfie, users could add eyeliner, mascara, foundation, blush, and lip color.
-Furthermore, the campaign did an amazing job of picking up press in nearly every single fashion/makeup publication and blog online.
+Furthermore, the campaign did a fantastic job of picking up press in nearly every fashion/makeup publication and blog online.

-USA USA USA!!
-While not the first alcohol brand to run a sponsored lens, Budweiser’s sponsored Snapchat lens was the first of its kind for a beer brand, and its inclusion showed a marked change in demographic among targeted users.
+USA, USA, USA!!
+While not the first alcohol brand to run a sponsored lens, Budweiser’s sponsored Snapchat lens was the first of its kind for a beer brand.
+Its inclusion showed a marked change in the demographic among targeted users.
 Tying into their “America” campaign, which included changing the name of their beer, the lens turned your selfies into a virtual Uncle Sam, complete with top hat and goatee.
 This provided a fantastic example of a user experience using a sponsored lens.

 6. Malibu Rum

-What was unique about the X-Men apocalypse takeover was not only did they sponsor nine lenses, but they made sure all of the other lenses were gone as well.
-Dubbed a “Lens Takeover,” for 24 hours the only lenses you could use were X-Men themes.
-Yes that’s right – you couldn’t even use the rainbow vomit or the dog licking lens.
-Although it bothered some, the lens takeover was an impressive effort, the first of its kind and generated significant press.
+What was unique about the X-Men apocalypse takeover was that not only did they sponsor nine lenses, but they made sure the other lenses were removed.
+Dubbed a “Lens Takeover,” for 24 hours, the only lenses you could use were X-Men themes.
+Yes, that’s right – you couldn’t even use the rainbow vomit or the dog-licking lens.
+Although it bothered some, the lens takeover was an impressive effort, the first of its kind, and generated significant press.

-This sunglass giant created a lens that virtually allowed consumers to try on a pair of Kendall II sunglasses, styled after Kendall Jenner.
-What we like about this is that it allowed people to try on three different colors to see how they might look while wearing them with only subtle branding in the bottom left.
+This sunglass giant created a lens that virtually allowed consumers to try on a pair of Kendall II sunglasses styled after Kendall Jenner.
+We like this because it allows people to try on three different colors to see how they might look while wearing them, with only subtle branding in the bottom left.
 The company also was adamant about tying their Snapchat activities to sales.
-Following the campaign, Luxury Daily reported the Michael Kors Snapchat lens was viewed over 104 million times.
+Following the campaign, Luxury Daily reported that the Michael Kors Snapchat lens was viewed over 104 million times.
 This high visibility translated to an 18% increase in ad awareness and a 6% lift in purchase intent.

-We like records, and while this one was ultimately broken as the most viewed filter by our #1 pick, Gatorade set the standard for Snapchat sponsored lenses this year.
-Introduced for Super Bowl 50, this lens received more than 160 million impressions-surpassing the 115 million viewers who actually watched the game.
-Users interacted with the Super Bowl Lens for an average of 30-seconds.
+We like records, and while this one was ultimately broken as the most viewed filter by our #1 pick, Gatorade set the standard for Snapchat-sponsored lenses this year.
+Introduced for Super Bowl 50, this lens received more than 160 million impressions-surpassing the 115 million viewers who watched the game.
+Users interacted with the Super Bowl lens for an average of 30-seconds.

 1. Taco Bell

-The lens set a record by being viewed 224 million times, and the average user played with it for around 24-seconds before sending it on to their friends, Adweek reported.
+The lens set a record by being viewed 224 million times.
+The average user played with it for around 24-seconds before sending it on to their friends, Adweek reported.
 It was also named as the top campaign in the app’s entire history (to date).

-Putting aside the fact that turning someone’s head into a Taco is funniest idea ever, the execution of the lens was flawless.
-Unlike some lenses, it didn’t seem rushed, the details were amazing and it worked seamlessly on anyone you pointed the camera on (including animals).
+Putting aside the fact that turning someone’s head into a Taco is the funniest idea ever, the execution of the lens was flawless.
+Unlike some lenses, it didn’t seem rushed.
+The details were unique, and it worked seamlessly on anyone you pointed the camera on (including animals).
 For these reasons, we rank Taco Bell as the number one Sponsored Snapchat lens to date.